OmnipotentLabs/communeaisetup/README.md

 <br><br>
 # Setup Commune on Windows 10 Pro/Enterprise without Docker Desktop

+*(for the people that would like to know what you are installing, you can find links at the bottom of the page)*

 ### 1. Setup WSL and Ubuntu
 - **Right** click the Start menu and open Windows Powershell (admin).
 - First set the default version of WSL.